Accessibility-Nigeria/website/README.md

 # website
-All things related to the A11y Ng websit
+All things related to the A11y Ng website